 Where should I install Alarms in my home?

-With so many types of Fire and Carbon Monoxide Alarms available, how do you know what type you need, and where to install them for the best protection?
+With so many types of Fire and Carbon Monoxide Alarms available, how do you know what type you need, and where to install alarms for the best protection?

 Fire alarms have different sensors to detect different fire types.
 Some alarm sensors react to heat and some to the physical smoke created by a fire.
 By fitting the right type of alarm sensor, you will avoid nuisance alarms and get the best protection.